erg55/Simon-lab-workshop/README.md

     sample3_blast_results
 ```

 You may wish to add many more functions within the loop, some of which may take as input the above blast results files.
 The only limit to the complexity of the loop is computational power and time.
-Keep in mind that looping is not the most efficient way to get things done, but is certainly the most inuitive.
+Keep in mind that looping is not the most efficient way to get things done, but is certainly the most intuitive.

 # WEEK V